ss1611/CS220-AU-portfolio-1/README.md

 - ~~Find a peer for feedback.~~
 - ~~Add a 'future' blog for my website - how my sociological imagination/sociological projects may take shape over time.~~
 - Turn segments on website homepage into hyperlinks for easier reading.
-- Find higher quality images for blog posts incorporating visual elements.
+- ~~Find higher quality images for blog posts incorporating visual elements; resize them for better aesthetic.~~

 <br>